khristinazayats-afk/magicwork_v2/mobile-app-flutter/TESTFLIGHT_SETUP.md

-# MagicWork TestFlight Deployment Guide
+# Magicwork TestFlight Deployment Guide

-This guide explains how to prepare and push the MagicWork Flutter app to Apple TestFlight.
+This guide explains how to prepare and push the Magicwork Flutter app to Apple TestFlight.

 ## Prerequisites
 1. **Apple Developer Account**: You must have an active subscription ($99/year).